Master Engineering Systems: Automotive Systems Full-time

 - More information...Brochure, helpdesk

 Our views on mobility are changing.
 Hybrid and fully electrical vehicles are now a common sight.
-And the technology that powers them is developing faster than ever.
+The technology that powers them is developing faster than ever, as are new technologies like hydrogen power.
 Keen to be part of these developments?
-Apply for this automotive master program and start working on the clean vehicles of the future!
+Apply for this cutting-edge automotive master program!

 Why study Automotive Systems at HAN?